abdotaha771/abdotaha771/README.md

 # Hi there, I'm Abdelrahman Taha! 👋
 ### 🎓 Computer Engineering Student | 📊 Data Analyst | 🎥 Content Creator

-I am a final-year **Computer Engineering student at Mansoura University** with a strong foundation in Data Science and Analytics.
+I am a **Pre-final-year Computer Engineering student at Mansoura University** with a strong foundation in Data Science and Analytics.
 I am passionate about transforming raw data into actionable business insights using **Python, SQL, and Power BI**.

 Currently, I am also sharing my knowledge by creating educational content on YouTube regarding Data Analysis tools.